552020/hello-react/README.md

 # Learnings

 - How to 'escape' HTML & JavaScript in JSX if you want to show some code snippet on the webpage without letting the compiler reading it as actual code.
 I used first the tags <pre></pre>, and then <code></code>, cause I was not satisfy how <pre> worked.
 I tried also with HTML encoder, that would have worked in Javascript but it didn't worked out. /// Question to myself.
 What is the exact difference between the parse, the compiler, and the interpretere.
 Start here maybe: https://blog.bitsrc.io/how-does-javascript-really-work-part-1-7681dd54a36d.

+- How to deploy create-react-app-Apps with GitHub Pages: https://create-react-app.dev/docs/deployment/#github-pages.
+With the standard method the README was published.

 # from here...